 As well as having a range of practical skills designers must be confident communicators and collaborators.
 They must be resourceful, imaginative, self-assured and good problem solvers.

 Content: what students can expect

-- To focus on many different aspects of theatre design practice, such as analysis and interpretation of text, perception of character, dramatic space, the designer’s role and relationship within the creative team as well as working with performers
+- To focus on different aspects of theatre and performance design practice - interpretation of text, perception of character, dramatic space, the designer’s role within the creative team as well as working on live shows with performers

 - An on-going contextual studies programme that builds our students’ knowledge and helps develop their critical understanding of the changing culture of theatre, film and the visual arts